-21.0 Acknowledgements
+19.0 Acknowledgments

-We thank the many individuals and organizations that helped collect the data or provided data for inclusion in this report: Shawnaly Meehan and Dennis Werlau for the leadership of their WDFW M&E crews that sorted and sampled over 40,000 fall Chinook salmon, along with entering and reviewing all the sample data collected in 2016; Paul Hoffarth for supervising the creel and carcass staff and summarizing the sport harvest data; and Alf Haukenes provided helpful suggestions for the improvement of this report.
-Debbie Firestone (GPUD) assisted with final formatting of the report.
-Furthermore, we would like to thank the hatchery staff at Priest Rapids and Ringold Springs Hatcheries: Mike Lewis, Glen Pearson, Mike Erickson and their crews for accommodating the activities associated with M&E. This work was primarily funded by Grant County PUD, the United States Army Corps of Engineers, WDFW, and the Columbia River Coded Wire Tag Recovery Program.
+We thank the many individuals and organizations that helped collect the data or provided data for inclusion in this report: Shawnaly Meehan and Dennis Werlau for the leadership of their WDFW M&E crews that sorted and sampled over 26,000 fall Chinook salmon, along with entering and reviewing all the sample data collected in 2017; Paul Hoffarth for supervising the creel and carcass staff and summarizing the sport harvest data; and Alf Haukenes for providing helpful suggestions for the improvement of this report.
+Debbie Firestone (Grant PUD) assisted with final formatting of the report.
+Furthermore, we would like to thank the hatchery staff at Priest Rapids and Ringold Springs Hatcheries: Brian Lyon, Glen Pearson, Mike Erickson and their crews for accommodating the activities associated with M&E. This work was primarily funded by GCPUD, the USACE, WDFW, and the CRCWTRP.